fr0gger03/audiobookshelf/DOCKER_DEPLOYMENT.md

 ## 🚀 Deployment Steps

-### 1. Prerequisites on rpi4
+### 1. Prerequisites on Target Server

-Run these commands manually on rpi4:
+Run these commands manually on your server:

 ```bash
 # Remove k3s agent